Skip to content

 LeftRight

-The Federal Reserve Bank of Dallas found employment down approximately 1% in the top 10% of AI-exposed industries while the broader economy continued to add jobs 1.
-The decline landed mostly on workers younger than 25.
-The mechanism is not mass termination but collapsed job-finding rates — positions that stopped being advertised rather than workers who were dismissed.
+The Federal Reserve Bank of Dallas found employment down approximately 1% in the top 10% of AI-exposed industries while the broader economy added jobs.
+The decline landed mostly on workers younger than 25, driven not by firing but by collapsed job-finding rates.

 While Block and Meta made headlines with AI-justified layoffs, Dell quietly cut 27% of its workforce across three years through attrition and restructuring — spending $569 million on severance in the latest fiscal year alone.